-With 007 back in cinemas, let’s look at the mistakes of the villains of the Bond films to see what we can learn from their money blueprint.
+Let’s look at the mistakes of the arch-villain of the Bond films to see what we can learn from their money blueprint.

 Here are the Top 10 money mindset mistakes made by Dr Evil…

-Dr Evil has a large volcano HQ on a tropical island, an underground lair in the desert outside Las Vegas, a skyscraper in Seattle and a space station holiday home.
-No wonder he grumbles about the cost of council tax, utilities and builders.
+Just look at his housing choices: a large volcano HQ on a tropical island, an underground lair in the desert outside Las Vegas, a skyscraper in Seattle and a holiday home in space.
+No wonder he complains about the cost of council tax, utilities and builders.

-For Dr Evil a house is not about our basic need for shelter.
+For Dr Evil a house is not about the basic need for shelter.
 It’s a statement that he’s a force to be reckoned with.
-And it must be massive to hold all his laser beams, nuclear equipment and shit.
+And it must be massive to hold all his laser beams, nuclear bombs and other status-signalling products.

 Not for Dr Evil a shared apartment or small terraced house in a bohemian part of town.
 No, Dr Evil’s houses must be isolated, detached and bigger than the neighbours.
 Oh and surrounded by shark infested water, barbed wire and a range of innovative security features.

-Your transport costs follow your housing choices. if you live in a distant suburb, isolated tropical island or space station, you are going to spend more on cars, helicopters and space shuttles.
+Your transport costs follow your housing choices. if you live in a distant suburb, isolated tropical island or space station, you are going to spend much more on cars, helicopters and space shuttles.
 But by walking or cycling you slash those costs and improve your your fitness, your net worth…and (most importantly) your happiness.

 2. Consumer gadgets

 Dr Evil suffers from chronic lifestyle inflation and wants to own the entire world.
-This is a good example of lifestyle inflation.

 Dr Evil started off as a boy happily playing outdoors in the woods with the other children with a toy gun.
-But over time he seeks happiness from ever-increasing purchases of consumer gadgets.
+But, over time, he gets hooked on ever-increasing purchases of consumer gadgets.
 Trapped on the hedonic treadmill, he moves on to laser beams.
 A few years go by and its only by having a space station that he can get that new stuff buzz again.

 3. Poor numeracy